Carlos Alberto França: Career

 Carlos Alberto França served in the missions of Brazil to the United States, Paraguay and Bolivia, having also held the position of Chief of Ceremonial of the Ministry of Foreign Affairs until 2019, when he was invited by President Jair Bolsonaro to assume the position of Chief of Ceremonial of the Brazilian Presidency.
 Before being appointed Minister, he held the position of Chief Advisor to the President.

 França also held important positions in the diplomacy of the Former Presidents Fernando Henrique Cardoso, Dilma Rousseff and Michel Temer.
 He also worked in the private sector between 2015 and 2017, as Director of Corporate Affairs and Strategic Business at the Brazilian multinational conglomerate Andrade Gutierrez.

 He wrote the book Electrical Integration Brazil-Bolivia: the encounter on the Madeira River in 2015, after accumulated experience while serving in the Brazilian embassy in that country.

 Minister of Foreign Affairs

-França was appointed Minister of Foreign Affairs on the 29th of March 2021 to succeed outgoing minister Ernesto Araújo, who served since January 2019.
+França was appointed Minister of Foreign Affairs on 29 March 2021 to succeed outgoing minister Ernesto Araújo, who served since January 2019.
 Former Minister Araújo accumulated several diplomatic incidents with China, as well as criticisms from congressmen about his management of the Brazilian chancellery during the COVID-19 pandemic.